brycewray/hugo-site/content/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition.md

 ## A surprise for Sass supporters

-Finally, here's that extra I promised you Sass-on-Hugo fans: a slight variation on this approach **also** makes it possible to use **Dart Sass** on Hugo, with **any** Hugo-supporting hosting vendor!
+Finally, here's that extra I promised you Sass-on-Hugo fans: this approach gave me an idea for how to enable the use of **[Dart Sass](https://sass-lang.com/dart-sass)** on Hugo, and with **any** Hugo-supporting hosting vendor!
 That's a biggie[^DartSassEmbedded]---as I'll explain in a future post, after I finish running a few more tests to make sure my eyes aren't deceiving me.

 Stay tuned.